Rules Overview

 signals.ip.location.country == 'CN'

-If it is determined that an account is coming from a restricted country, you can set the outcome of the rule to deny access and prompt for a customer-friendly message about service area restrictions.
+If an account is coming from a restricted country, you can set the outcome of the rule to deny access and prompt for a customer-friendly message about service area restrictions.